-Students must provide proof of current CPR and immunizations to be allowed into the clinical setting.
+Students must provide proof of current CPR, TB testing and immunizations to be allowed into the clinical setting.
 It is the students' responsibility to keep his/her CPR card current.
-CPR certification is valid for 2 years.

 Students must pass each clinical rotation.
 Clinical instructors will have orientation and review the clinical syllabus, assignments, objectives, and attendance policy.
 At that time, an explanation of the clinical instructor's expectations will be given at the beginning of each rotation.
 Any written assignment not handed in by the due date may warrant a plan of improvement, probation, or other disciplinary action.
 Evaluation forms will be explained by the clinical instructor at the beginning of each rotation.